willmartian/willmartian.com/src/pages/archive/stencil-jamstack-supabase.md

 When our component first loads, we need to also load the Supabase client and connect to it.

 Let's add the Supabase client as a dependency to our project with `npm i @supabase/supabase-js`.
-After installing, we can the references we need with the following import statement at the top of the component file.
+After installing, we can get the references we need with the following import statement at the top of the component file.

 ```ts
 import { createClient, SupabaseClient } from '@supabase/supabase-js';